nextflow-io/nextflow/docs/operator.rst

 --------

 The ``ifEmpty`` operator creates a channel which emits a default value, specified as the operator parameter, when the channel to which is applied is *empty* i.e. doesn't emit any value.
-Otherwise the it will empty the same sequence of entries as the original channel.
+Otherwise it will emit the same sequence of entries as the original channel.

 Thus, the following example prints::